kowsar89/test/.github/pull_request_template.md

 ### Checklist:

--   [ ] Does your code follow the [WordPress' coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)?
+-   [ ] Does your code follow the [WordPress coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)?
 -   [ ] Have you added an explanation of what your changes do and why you'd like us to include them?

 <!-- Mark completed items with an [x] -->